 - In all audit publications, the statistical information is reviewed to ensure the risk of identification is minimised, and where necessary, small numbers are suppressed.
 This assessment follows guidelines issued by the Office for National Statistics - Review of the Dissemination of Health Statistics: Confidentiality Guidance.

-Under the Data Protection Act 1998, and incoming General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.
+Under the Data Protection Act 2018, including the General Data Protection Regulation (GDPR) you have rights as an individual which you can exercise in relation to the information we hold about you.